What Are Deathbed Gifts And When Are They Legal?

 The gift must only take effect upon the donor’s death.
 This means that the donor must have been able to withdraw the gift if he/she did not die.
 It does not qualify as a deathbed gift if the donor had only intended to make an outright lifetime gift.

 The donor must give away the property or control of the property that he/she is gifting.
-This can take the form of delivering the actual item OR transferring legal ownership to it.
+This can take the form of delivering the actual item OR transferring legal ownership.

 Judge Charles Hollander QC concluded that the deathbed gift was invalid because: